 Each sophomore may also also paired with a leadership mentor outside of American University; ideally, a professional working in an area of interest to the student.

 Weekly seminars to study organizational behavior in conjunction with an internship.
 Taken fall or spring semester after first four semesters for between 3 and 6 credit hours.

-Juniors take advantage of the unique opportunities Washington, D.C. affords by pursuing an internship in one of the many public and private organizations located in the nation’s capital, such as the White House, the National Republic Party, political consulting firms, lobbying firms, non-profit advocacy organizations, think-tanks, or news outlets such as CNN, NBC, or NPR.
-They earn between three and six academic credits in a special internship class, using their internships to explore organizational behavior and theory.
+Juniors take advantage of the unique opportunities Washington, D.C. affords by pursuing an internship in one of the many public and private organizations located in the nation’s capital, such as the White House, the National Republican or Democratic Parties, political consulting firms, lobbying firms, non-profit advocacy organizations, think-tanks, or national media news outlets.
+Students earn between three and six academic credits in a special internship class, using their internships to explore organizational behavior and theory.

 GOVT-460 Political & Organizational Leadership

-Weekly seminars for a capstone experience.
+Weekly capstone seminar.
 Taken spring semester during final year for 3 credit hours.

-Students may take a leadership-related course (see right), be a teaching assistant, or complete an independent study in leadership development to earn the remainder of the 15 credit hours needed.
+Students may take a leadership-related course (see electives list above), be a teaching assistant, or complete an independent study in leadership development to earn the remainder of the 15 credit hours needed.